mikerly131/bracket_voter/README.md

 # Bracket Voter
-Submit 64 items of some topic, get them ranked by others, see composites
+Submit 64 items of some topic, get them ranked by others bracket style, see composites ranking and scores for your topic lists.

 ## Project Info
 Built using: